Why businesses need more than one business insurance policy

 LinkedinTwitter

-Do businesses need insurance?
+Do small businesses need more than one type of insurance?

 For example, a real estate agent may need general liability coverage in case of accidental damage to someone’s property while hosting an open house.